 The Public was welcome to observe and contribute to WG meetings.
+A few members of the Public did attend meetings, though none participated in public comment.
+A record of attendance can be found in the meeting summaries, linked in Appendix 10.

 CAEECC Facilitator Katie Abrams facilitated the CDEI WG meetings and WG process, with guidance and input from CAEECC Co-Chairs, Energy Division, Facilitation Team, and Working Group Members.